ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ## ACE Token Revocation List Errors {#iana-token-revocation-list-errors}

-This specification establishes the "ACE Token Revocation List Errors" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.
+IANA is asked to establish the "ACE Token Revocation List Errors" IANA registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 The registry has been created to use the "Expert Review" registration procedure {{RFC8126}}.
 Expert Review guidelines are provided in {{review}}.
 It should be noted that, in addition to the Expert Review, some portions of the registry require a specification, potentially a Standards Track RFC, to be supplied as well.

 The columns of this registry are: